Washington-on-the-Brazos State Historic Site

 Things to Do

 The picturesque Washington-on-the-Brazos State Historic Site is located on the Brazos River.
 The expansive park grounds along the Brazos River provide a beautiful setting for picnicking, sightseeing and bird watching.
-And secondly, the Star of the Republic Museum, and Barrington Living History Farm, offer the visitor a unique insight into the lives and times of the men who fought and won Texas' independence from Mexico.
+The Star of the Republic Museum, and Barrington Living History Farm, offer the visitor a unique insight into the lives and times of the men who fought and won Texas' independence from Mexico.

 was the home of Anson Jones, last president of the Republic of Texas.
 Handcrafted reproduction log buildings and cropland demonstrate the working of a Brazos Valley farm, circa 1850.
 Interpreters in period costume work the farm as it was done long ago.

 There are great group facilities for gatherings of all kinds, and all facilities in the park and the museum are accessible to the physically challenged.
 Wi-Fi is available at the park.

 Travel back in time to the days when living legends such as Sam Houston and Davy Crockett walked the earth!
 Shake hands with a historical figure.
 Follow the daily activities involved in running a mid-19th-century plantation.
 Learn to weave and spin wool.
 Look at a real leech.
 Through special events and tours, these activities await visitors to Washington-on-the-Brazos State Historic Site and Star of the Republic Museum.

 Texas Independence Day Festival - Each year an Independence Day festival celebrating the March 2, 1836 adoption of the Texas Declaration of Independence brings thousands of revelers to Washington-on-the Brazos for a giant party celebrating Texas' birth.
 The festivities include historical re-enactments and craft demonstrations.
 This event normally occurs on the weekend that falls closest to March 2.
 Call the park for dates and times.
 Join the Texas-sized birthday celebration!